swapn7038/PHP-Tutorials/YahooBaba/CRUD/readme.md

 ---

+Lectures Completed

+Lec - 1 -> Part-1 Video No. -> 105 => Completed ✔️
+Lec - 2 -> Part-2 Video No. -> 106 => Completed

+---

 Small note =>
 While using database, dont make any mistake.
 If you keep db half completed them it will not open another time.

 Why I am learning this things.
 => In future I can earn money from these skills.
-Can get job, and its also a fun to learn this things.
+Can get job, and its also a fun to learn.